cristinalare/alchemy-docs/README.md

 ## 🎁 Alchemy's Products and Features

 Alchemy has a full suite of products built to accelerate blockchain development.
-Our tools make it easier for blockchain developers to focus on their applications and users, rather than blockchain interfacing.
+Our tools make it easier for blockchain developers to focus on their applications and users, rather than interfacing with the blockchain.

 {% page-ref page="introduction/core-products/" %}